 We lead strong research networks in privacy and surveillance; social identity and professions; gender, work and management; skills, labour markets and work organisation, healthcare management - as well as adding expertise in new subject areas - notably in business ethics; behavioural economics, socio-economic development; social enterprise; creativity and wellbeing; and the creative industries.

-A vital part of our research collective is a vibrant doctoral community with almost 80 research students attached to the School, many of whom are from overseas.
+A vital part of our research collective is a vibrant doctoral community with 60 research students attached to the School, some of whom are from overseas.
 They are supported by, and work closely with, our leading academic researchers.